Black-hole X-ray binary Swift J1727.8$-$1613 shows simultaneous Type-B and Type-C quasi-periodic oscillations across the hard-intermediate and soft-intermediate states: Discussion

-This result also supports the interpretation that the profile of the Type-C QPO and its shoulder, here identified as the Type-B QPO, consists of two distinct components, which, as we have done here, are typically fitted with two separate Lorentzian functions: At the peak of the soft flare, the shoulder (that is, the Type-B QPO) is observed in isolation, while the main QPO, the Type-C QPO, is absent.
-This finding challenges interpretations in which the shoulder is not a separate oscillation but rather part of a single, asymmetric, profile caused by, for instance, multiplicative variability components in the time domain~\citep[e.g.;][]{2013MNRAS.434.1476I}.
-In such models, it is difficult to explain how the shoulder could appear independently of the main QPO component.
+This result also supports the interpretation that the profile of the Type-C QPO and its shoulder, here identified as the Type-B QPO, consists of two distinct components, which, as we have done here, are typically fitted with two separate Lorentzian functions: At the peak of the soft flare, the shoulder (that is, the Type-B QPO) is observed in isolation, while the main QPO, the Type-C QPO, is absent. \citet{2024MNRAS.527.9405M} identified the shoulder of the Type-C QPO in GRS~1915$+$105 and GX~339$-$4 using the model of two separate Lorentzians.
+We speculate that (some of) those shoulders could correspond to the Type-B QPO.
+Our findings here challenges interpretations in which the shoulder is not a separate oscillation but rather part of a single, asymmetric, profile caused by, for instance, multiplicative variability components in the time domain~\citep[e.g.;][]{2013MNRAS.434.1476I}.
+It remains to be seen whether the idea that the QPOs are due to multiplicative signals in the time domain can be extended to the real and imaginary parts of the CS, and whether such a model can accurately predict the lags and coherence function, as is the case with our assumption of additive components.